 Your doctor may begin with a mental status test.
 To assist them in determining your short-term memory, long-term memory, and orientation to place and time.
 They may ask you about time or to remember and recall a list of words.

-Additionally, your doctor may order brain imaging tests that will produce images of your brain.
+Additionally, your doctor may order brain imaging tests to produce images of your brain.
 These tests may include:

 The doctor can also order blood tests to check for genes that indicate a high risk of Alzheimer’s disease.